-In August 2018 Jenny is very much looking forward to a trip to New Zealand to run a 4-day in-depth Train the Trainers course.
+In August 2018 Jenny is thrilled to be coming to New Zealand to run a 4-day in-depth Train the Trainers course.
 The course will focus upon positive behaviour for learning (PB4L), social and communication skills, improving self-confidence and self-esteem, pupil and staff wellbeing and positive lunchtimes and playtimes.

 Here’s what Jenny said, “I am really, really excited I will be going back to New Zealand to run my fourth in-depth residential train The Trainers course.
 Over the years I have met so many fabulous New Zealand educators and together we create a lovely magic potion of energy and creativity so I can’t wait to get back.
 Many schools have found my Quality Circle Time model very useful for PB4L.”

 Jenny Whitehead is arranging this residential Train the Trainers course where delegates will be able to observe Jenny working with children of different ages and backgrounds.
 All delegates will leave as an accredited trainer in the educational model, able to deliver the training themselves to teachers and children in their school and in other local schools.

 “I thank you for your amazing presentation of such a life-changing philosophy and positive programme that sustains respectful and systematic life in schools.
 Long may your bubbly enthusiasm spread the message that educators need to adopt and adapt into their own ecological environments for the wellbeing and growth of all there.
 I was so fortunate to be part of this group of like-minded people all enjoying the learnings and revisiting that you have so generously imparted to us.”
 Julie Fox – Cluster Manager Nga Hau e Wha Papakura/Pukekohe Resource Teachers of Learning and Behaviour 2016